ShreddedPork/Support-Engineer-API---Python-Flavored/readme.md

 * create a shipment
 * retrieve a shipment
 * retrieve rates for a specific shipment
-* retrieve addresses associated with the shipment,
+* retrieve addresses associated with the shipment
-* retrieve the parcels associated with a shipment.
+* retrieve the parcels associated with a shipment

 ## Getting Started